What is the meaning of “death?”

 I have heard some pretty graphic sermons and watched Mel Gibson's 'The Passion of the Christ.'
 It's brutal and gut-wrenching: but in terms of what Jesus actually had to endure it's not even remotely close.
 If I could produce a film to attempt to convey what was involved, I think I would start with scenes slowly and graphically displaying the kind of scenes you describe, then gradually accelerate into a rushing kaleidoscope of seemingly never-ending horrors, perhaps ending with that ear-splitting scream of 'My God, My God, why have you forsaken me?'
 But nothing could ever come close to the reality of that billions-multiplied mass of agony – particularly as we could only watch it, whereas Jesus had to actually feel it all.

 How could this be?
 If Jesus were just a man, it couldn't.
 But Jesus claimed to be God.
 The apostle John describes him as the One through whom all of creation came into being (Jn 1:1-3 & 14).
 Opinions may differ as to how much sentience and capacity for pain a fish, or a worm or microbe may have: but most would accept that the greater and more complex the mind, the greater its probable capacity for suffering.
 How great, then, is that of the One who is bigger than the Universe and inhabits eternity?
 And, whereas you and I can only empathise with another's pain as, having no direct connection to their mind, we cannot actually feel it; God, who knows our thoughts better than we know ourselves, can and does feel it.
-(I've discussed this at more length in a posting I made on 'The Connectedness of God' at http://tbl.liegeman.org/the-connectedness-of-god.)
+(I've discussed this at more length in a posting I made on 'The Connectedness of God' at http://tbl.liegeman.org/the-connectedness-of-god (now hosted here on this site).)

 But, given that God is the infinite and eternal creator of all things, how could such vast suffering – even though, from our limited, temporal perspective, it seems to have been only for a finite period of our time – not be a full and sufficient settlement for all the debts we owe?